jodawill/same/README.md

 sudo make install
 ````

-Once you have these installed, just type 'make' to compile and './same' to run.
+Once you have these installed, 'cd' back to the "same" directory and type 'make' to compile and './same' to run.

 ##Controls